RedRoSeE-API/SlotGame/README.md

 1. Run "npm install" or "yarn install".
-For the creation ofthe project is used yarn.
+For the creation of the project is used yarn.
 2. After all dependencies have been installed, there are 3 commands available:
     - npm build
     - npm run